susanev/p5js-workshops/1-day-workshop/activities/random-background.md

 * If red, blue, and green are all the same value you know it will either be black, white, or a shade of what?

 ## Extra Challenge
+Before working on this extra challenge talk to your volunteer about:
+  - the differences between assignment and equality
+  - something that you tried that _didn't_ work and how you eventually fixed it

-Before working on this extra challenge talk to your volunteer about the differences between assignment and equality.
-Change your program to only change color after 2 clicks from the user (instead of 1).
+* Change your program to only change color after 2 clicks from the user (instead of 1).